-The next step is ensuring the quality of the chemical abundances that we are interested in.
-We want to identify s-process-rich stars, but we would rather not rely on a single element.
+The next step was to ensure the quality of the chemical abundances in which we were interested.
+We wished to identify s-process-rich stars, but we would rather not rely on a single element.
 GALAH DR4 provides individual abundances for four light s-process (ls) elements (Rb, Sr, Y, and Zr) and four heavy s-process (hs) elements (Ba, La, Ce, and Nd).
-However, looking for stars with an abundance measurement and a good-quality flag for all these elements is very restrictive.
-For example, only 18\% of the stars in the \textit{spectroscopic catalogue} have a high-quality Sr abundance, and 22\% have a high-quality Ce abundance.
-After carefully checking the impact of selecting more or fewer elements, or selecting one set of elements or a different one, we decide to work with Y, Zr, Ba, and La.
-This selection includes two ls and two hs elements, allowing us to evaluate the abundances ratios between the two groups without relying on single elements.
-Additionally, these \Ana{four} elements have several good lines \Ana{in the GALAH wavelength range}, so their abundances do not rely on single lines, facilitating our comparison with high-resolution data.
-Finally, ensuring that our subsample has good-quality abundances of these four elements (flag\_x\_fe = 0 with x = y, zr, ba and la in each case) reduces the sample size less when compared to other possible combinations.
-We will refer to this subset as the “\textit{heavy-metal catalogue}”, and it contains \Ana{159,717 stars}, $\sim30$\% of the stars in the \textit{spectroscopic catalogue} and $\sim17$\% of the stars in GALAH DR4.
+However, it is very restrictive to search for stars with an abundance measurement and a good-quality flag for all these elements.
+For example, only 21\% of the stars in the "spectroscopic catalogue" have a high-quality Sr abundance and 25\% have a high-quality Ce abundance.
+After carefully validating the effect of selecting more or fewer elements or selecting one set of elements or a different one, we decided to work with Y, Zr, Ba, and La.
+This selection includes two ls and two hs elements and allowed us to evaluate the abundances ratios of the two groups without relying on single elements.
+Additionally, these \Ana{four} elements have several good lines \Ana{in the GALAH wavelength range}, so their abundances do not rely on single lines.
+This facilitated our comparison with high-resolution data.
+Finally, ensuring that our subsample had good-quality abundances of these four elements (flag\_x\_fe = 0 with x = y, zr, ba and la in each case) reduced the sample size less when compared to other possible combinations.
+We refer to this subset as the “heavy-metal catalogue”, and it contains 159,464 stars, $\sim33$\% of the stars in the "spectroscopic catalogue" and $\sim17$\% of the stars in GALAH DR4.